cloudify-cosmo/getcloudify.org/source/guide/3.2/blueprints-general.md

 To understand how to write blueprints you can read the [Authoring Guide](getting-started-write-blueprint.html).

 You can follow the [DSL Specification](dsl-spec-general.html) to learn more about blueprint syntax and elements.

+As Blueprints are the basic building blocks for your application, basic information about blueprints can be found within the [Getting Started](getting-started.html) section.